 The demand for information gathered through Market Research will continue to increase to support adaptive management and continual improvement on programs.

-Large-scale Collection and Analyses Studies:
+Large-scale Data Collection and Analyses Studies:

 The region will continue to value the Residential Building Stock Assessment (RBSA) and Commercial Building Stock Assessment (CBSA) in the region.
 This will be the first cycle that gas funding supports the stock assessments.